chrisjensen/diy-portable-air-purifier/double-fan/README.md

 # Double Fan Portable Air Purifier

+## Performance

+A set up like this should provide around 92 feet³/minute (cfm) or 156 meters³/hour (cmh).

 ## Cost

 Some of the main components (the fans, the filters) are not commonly sold in Aotearoa, and so are costly to obtain and import.
 You may be able to build this cheaper in Australia or the US.